-Long Beach has permanent water restrictions and seasonal watering day rules in effect.
+Long Beach has permanent water restrictions and watering day rules in effect.
 If you see inefficient water use in Long Beach, let us know anonymously by clicking the button below.

 What are the landscape watering days?

-More information on the Stage 1 restrictions currently in effect can be found here.
+More information on the Stage 2 restrictions going into effect can be found here.

 Water Use Rules